Community-centered design

 • That the participant has control over their participation and can stop research at any time

 There may be additional privacy notice requirements if personally identifiable information (PII) is collected from people.
-Be sure to consult your agency guidelines and the Privacy team.
+Be sure to consult your agency guidelines and privacy team.

 Once you’ve obtained a participant’s agreement at the beginning of a research session, continue to ask for consent as needed during the research itself.
 Participants may not have fully understood the implications of what topics might be covered, and specific questions or issues might hit a nerve.